Student Services Centre

 The Student Services Centre has been set up to provide assistance for students who may be experiencing academic, vocational, social, emotional or health concerns.
 Student Services support staff are located in the Student Services Centre located just outside the Front Office.

-The Student Services team consists of the Student Services Coordinator, Year Coordinators, Psychologist , the Community Health Nurse, Aboriginal and Islander Education Officer (AIEO), the School Chaplain, Learning Support Coordinator, and Attendance Officers.
+The Student Services team consists of the Head of Student Wellbeing, Student Support Officer, Year Coordinators, Psychologist , the Community Health Nurse, Aboriginal and Islander Education Officer (AIEO), the School Chaplain, Learning Support Coordinator, and Attendance Officers.